MP Estate Planning UK

 Remittance basis for non-doms

-Non-doms using the remittance basis should be careful.
-Bringing proceeds or gains into the UK can create a charge.
-Keep overseas records and think through transfers before moving funds.
+Non-domiciled individuals using the remittance basis should be particularly careful with crypto gains.
+Bringing proceeds or gains into the UK — whether as crypto or after conversion to pounds — can create an income tax or CGT charge.
+Keep detailed overseas records, understand which wallet and exchange transactions constitute a “remittance,” and think through transfers carefully before moving any funds.

-Practical tip: build a facts file now — residency history, account lists and wallet control notes — so advisers can assess exposure quickly and save families time and potential loss.
+Practical tip: build a comprehensive facts file now — residency history for every tax year, full account and wallet lists, records of where you exercised control, and notes on domicile status — so advisers can assess your cross-border exposure quickly and accurately.
+That preparation alone can save families significant time and potential loss.
 For further guidance see our digital assets guidance.

 Conclusion